tobinus/OTD-semantic-framework/README.md

 `python dataontosearch.py autotag create`

-Again, append `--help` to see available options.
+Again, append `--help` to see available options, for example options for using English WordNet instead of Norwegian (the default).

-**WARNING 1**: The autotag script requires around 2 GB of RAM(!) for the Python process, meaning that it may get killed on systems with not enough memory.
-You may choose to run the autotag process on a different system, instead of on the server intended for serving the search.
+**WARNING 1**: The autotag script requires around 2 GB of RAM(!) for the Python process when using the Norwegian OrdNet, meaning that it may get killed on systems with not enough memory.
+You may choose to run the autotag process on a different system, instead of on the server intended for serving the search (for example, use `generate` instead of `create`, then transfer the generated file).

 **WARNING 2**: This script can take a long time to run, like 45 minutes or even an hour.
-It is not able to continue where it left out, so you might want to run this in `tmux`, `screen` or something similar when running on a server over SSH (so the process survives a disconnect).
+It is not able to continue where it left out, so you might want to run this in `tmux`, `screen` or something similar when running on a server over SSH (so the process survives if your SSH connection ends).

 ### Run search

+First, you must create a Configuration to be used by the search engine.
+Ensure that the correct graphs will be chosen by running:

+`python dataontosearch.py configuration create <LABEL NAME> --preview`

+Replace `<LABEL NAME>` with a name for this Configuration so you can understand which Configuration is used for what purpose later on.

+This prints the UUID of the graphs that will be chosen for the new configuration.
+Use the command line arguments available or set the environment variables if the wrong graphs are chosen, or there is a mismatch between the graphs (the similarity and autotag graphs must have been made using the same dataset and ontology graphs).

+When satisfied, remove the `--preview` flag to actually create the Configuration.

+Now that you have a Configuration to use, you can start the search process:

 1. Run `python dataontosearch.py serve`
 2. The webserver will perform some indexing, creating necessary matrices.
 It will give you a signal when it's done
 3. You may now search by visiting http://localhost:8000

 Alternatively, you may search using the command line interface directly.
 Run `python dataontosearch.py search --help` for more information.

+The web interface only allows access to the default Configuration.
+The API, however, allows the user to specify a Configuration to use.
+With this setup, new Configurations can be added or changed without restarting the web server.
+You will need to re-generate the matrices, however, since it cannot be done inside a request (the request would be aborted before the calculations are done).
+You can do this by running `python dataontosearch.py matrix`, which you might want to run periodically so changes in the manual tagging and dataset graphs are picked up.

+Do you want to run multiple queries for machine processing, while varying available thresholds and such?
+Use the `python dataontosearch.py multisearch` subcommand for this.
+See its `--help` information for _many_ details.

+An evaluation subcommand is built on top of the `multisearch` command, allowing you to run systematic evaluations.
+See `python dataontosearch.py evaluate --help` for an introduction.